Paul Walker’s brothers open to ‘Fast’ franchise return

 Caleb and Cody Walker were promoting “I Am Paul Walker,” a new one-hour documentary about the actor’s childhood, family and career directed by Adrian Buitenhuis.
 It premiered last weekend on the Paramount Network.

 Both Walker brothers became fathers for the first time last year and live in Southern California.
-They haven’t re-watched the full “Furious 7” film since attending the premiere in April 2015.
+They have not re-watched the full “Furious 7” film since attending the premiere in April 2015.

 “It’s kind of creepy sometimes when you’re like, ‘Oh, that’s me.’
 It doesn’t feel right,” Caleb Walker said.
 “I think one day, when our kids are little older and we are able to share that experience with them and be like, ‘Hey look, this is your uncle Paul.
 He was the greatest guy in the world and here we are being able to portray him and finish up this movie for him.’
 That’s when I think it will really hit that I think it was really worth it and special and all that.
 But in the meantime, it’s still a little conflicted.”